bbc/psammead/packages/components/psammead-embed-error/README.md

 ## Description

-The `EmbedError` component provides a generic error for embeds.
-Here 'embed' refers to content embedded in an iframe.
-The content this component provides will fill the viewport and position itself accordingly.
-It is therefore designed to be used in isolation, as the sole content in a page.
+The `EmbedError` component provides a lean error page for embedded content, such as that in an iframe.
+This component's content will fill the viewport and position itself accordingly - tt is therefore designed to be used in isolation.

 ## Installation